What to do to join

-Petitions for membership based on Rainbow or Job’s Daughters membership (specified above) shall include a signed recommendation by a Master Mason in good standing except in those jurisdictions which do not recognise the Order.
+Petitions for membership based on Rainbow or Job’s Daughters or the Organisation of Triangle Inc. or Constellation Junior Stars Inc. membership (specified above) shall include a signed recommendation by a Master Mason in good standing except in those jurisdictions which do not recognise the Order.

 Question 2: How does one become a member of the Order of Amaranth?

 Answer: By completing a petition for membership, having it signed by two present members of the Order, paying the necessary petition fee and submitting it to your local Court of Amaranth for consideration.

 Question 3: What happens after I submit my petition?

 Answer: Your petition will be received by the Court at its next regular meeting and an Investigating Committee will be assigned.
 The Investigating Committee will report its findings to the Court at its second meeting following the receipt of your petition.
 The Court will then ballot on your request for membership.
 If you are elected, the Court secretary will inform you and schedule with you a date for your initiation.
 At the initiation, you will receive the degree of the Order of Amaranth and become a regular member.

 Question 4: What does the Investigating Committee do?